SethCommichaux/taxaTarget/README.md

 ```

 Optionally, there are two parameters that can be set by the user:\
-  -p  The amoung of threshold padding to add for thresholds trained with missing data; by default, 0.5\
+  -p  The amount of threshold padding to add for thresholds trained with missing data; by default, 0.5\
   -t  The number of parallel threads to use; by default, 12

 Example: